Interest Rate Risk of Bonds

 Full-Valuation Approach (aka Scenario Analysis)

-The price of a bond in regard to interest rates is the sum of its future cash flows discounted by the interest rate — in other words, the sum of the present value of those cash flows.
+The price of a bond regarding interest rates is the sum of its future cash flows discounted by the interest rate — in other words, the sum of the present value of those cash flows.
 Hence, one way to calculate interest rate risk is to calculate what actual bond prices would be after a change in interest rates — the full-valuation approach.
 A bond portfolio manager would typically calculate the bond prices for several interest rates.
 Since bond prices only decline if interest rates rise, the manager would mostly be interested in the value of the portfolio if the interest rate rises by specific increments, such as 100, 200, or 300 basis points.
 By calculating the value of the bond portfolio for each increment, the manager can determine the actual interest rate risk if the interest rates rise by the calculated amount.
-Because interest rate risk is determined for specific scenarios, the full-valuation approach is also known as scenario analysis.
+Because interest rate risk is determined for specific scenarios, the full-valuation approach is also called scenario analysis.

 Example: Scenario Analysis